amirsalehag/monitoring/log-management/ELK-stack/Elasticsearch.md

 # *what is elasticsearch*
-elasticsearch is where we store , search and analyse our data.
+Elasticsearch is where we store , search and analyse our data.
+It allows you to store, search, and analyze huge volumes of data quickly and in near real-time and give back answers in milliseconds.
+It’s able to achieve fast search responses because instead of searching the text directly, it searches an index.
+It uses a structure based on documents instead of tables and schemas and comes with extensive REST APIs for storing and searching the data.
+At its core, you can think of Elasticsearch as a server that can process JSON requests and give you back JSON data.

 ---
 # write access for elastic user